 Because once an air balloon landed there

-In the north of Antwerp there is a district with the name "Luchtbal" Flemisch for "Air Balloon".
+There is a district with the name "Luchtbal", that's Flemisch for "Air Balloon" in the north of Antwerp.
 How is it possible that a whole area is called after an air balloon?
-It's a simple story and it all started with a balloon landing and of course the talk at a local café.
+It's a simple story and it all started with a balloon landing and of course the talk about it at a local café.

-At the end of the 19th century a military air balloon landed on a the field in the north of the Antwerp city centre.
+At the end of the 19th century, a military air balloon landed on a field in the north of Antwerp.
 The fields were mostly agricultural lands with only a few houses and a café.
-At that time the area was called "Vossenschijn" after a small river passing through the land's.
+At that time the area was called "Vossenschijn" after a small river passing through the lands.

 Later, when the first bus stop came to the aria, the stop was also called "De Luchtbal" after the café and not after the balloon landing.
 And this is how the district got its name.
-After the first World War the district got an enormous building boost and was divided into two big areas.
+After the first World War, the district got an enormous building boost and was divided into two big areas.
 The low part and the high part.

 |The low part of "De Luchtbal"|

-The low "Luchtbal" and the high "Luchtbal" In the low area most of the houses where cottage like with a small garden, in the high area the first apartment buildings were build.
-The original café was demolished and later a new café was build a few hundred meters further under one of the apartment blocks.
+In the low area, most of the houses are cottage-like with a small garden, in the high area the first apartment buildings were built.
+The original café was demolished and later a new café was built a few hundred meters further under one of the apartment blocks.
 Today that café is still there.

 |The high part of "De Luchtbal"|